-There are now a multitude of apps and software programs available for restricting internet usage, and control access on smartphones and computers.
-Both parents and caregivers can use these to place some ‘family-friendly’ rules around both the time spent on personal devices, and also the types of content accessed.
+There is now a multitude of apps and software programs available for restricting internet usage and controlling access on smartphones and computers.
+Both parents and caregivers can use these to place some ‘family-friendly’ rules around both the time spent on personal devices and also the types of content accessed.

 More Research Needed

 Co-author and director of the digital psychiatry program at Beth Israel Deaconess Medical Center and a clinical fellow at Harvard Medical School, Dr. John Torous added: “The findings from this paper highlight how much more we have to learn about the impact of our digital world on mental health and brain health.
 There are certainly new potential benefits for some aspects of health, but we need to balance them against potential risks.”